Martchus/cpp-utilities/README.md

     - reading/writing terminated strings and size-prefixed strings
     - reading/writing INI files
     - reading bitwise
+    - writing formatted output using ANSI escape sequences
+* using SFINAE by providing additional traits, eg. for checking whether a type is iteratable
+* testing with *CppUnit*
+    - finding testfiles and make working copies of testfiles
+    - assert standard output
+    - various helper
 * building with CMake by providing some modules and templates

 ## Build instructions